 Booking your transport in Switzerland

 How you get from A to B is going to be a major consideration in your trip planning.
-The three main options are train, car and on an organised coach tour.
+The main options are by train, by car, with a private driver guide and on an organised coach tour.

 Organised tours of Switzerland

 If your time is limited, you’re a first time traveller to Switzerland, or you’re a bit apprehensive about getting around by yourself, a fully escorted tour is definitely worth considering.